-Stage 2 loan portfolio Stage 3 portfolio
+Stage 2 Stage 3 and POCI

+At 31 December 2022 4.2% 3.1%

 At 31 December 2021 5.8% 2.2%

-At 31 December 2020 5.4% 3.0%

 According to the policies of the Bank, usually only short-term credit exposures may be issued without being well collateralised.
 Credit exposures with a higher risk profile are always covered with solid collateral, typically real estate.